maudsley/jsolve2/README.md

 How to use
 ----------

 At the REPL, type an equation followed by ENTER.
-If possible, the solution(s) will be printed.
+If possible, the solutions will be printed.

-It is hardcoded to solve for the variable 'x'.
+It is hardcoded to solve for the variable 'x' and all variables are assumed to be real numbers.

+Variable names are strings of any length and multiplication is not implied, so a2 is a variable named 'a2' and not the expression a*2.

 If the input is an expression, f(x), without an equals sign, the solver will assume you meant f(x) = 0.

-Variable names are strings of any length and multiplication is not implied, so a2 is a variable named 'a2' and not the expression a*2.

 The following operators are supported: